tevevizor/orcaslicer-ender3v3se-presets-pla-petg/README.md

 ### Mods
 Only major hardware modification I have done to the printer is full ceramic **K1C hotend with unicorn nozzle (KE/SE upgrade kit)** and part cooling is replaced with 5015 blower using [this mount](https://www.printables.com/model/814210-ender-3-v3-se-5015-blower-fan-ducts).

+### Instructions
+For Winodws users, close the Orca slicer.
+Navigate to `%appdata%\OrcaSlicer\` in Explorer and paste the "user" folder from the preset pack over there.
+Run the Orca slicer again and you should be able to see all the presets listed as in the [screenshots section](#screenshots) below.

+### Other info

 [Over here](https://www.reddit.com/r/Ender3V3SE/s/crWZ9WViXZ) you'll find photos of my OctoPi setup built into the printer itself, together with relay module for power control.

 [Here's the updated version.](https://www.reddit.com/r/Ender3V3SE/s/SHhPTybRxz)